cell-org/nuron.cell.computer/README.md

 POST /fs/rm

 {
-  "workspace": <the nuron workspace path>,
+  "workspace": <the nurond workspace path>,
   "cids": <an array of IPFS cids to remove from the fs folder>
 }
 ```